h-joo/life-in-germany/Housing.md

 ## Apartment control and signing the rental contract ℹ️

 On the day of signing the rental contract, you usually meet at your new apartment and do something called hand over protocol ([Übergabeprotokoll](https://de.wikipedia.org/wiki/Wohnungs%C3%BCbergabeprotokoll)) this process is extermently important as both parties are agreeing upon the condition of the apartment, and you will be writing down every flaw in the wall or pre-furnished items should be written down, so that when you're moving out, they're going to check this again and deduce the money based on the damage done to the properties.
 So try to be pickly on everything, there's no way to claim back once you've signed on the apartment control forumlar.
+You will also receive your key on this day, the number of keys are also part of the controll.

 ## Rent and Deposit ℹ️